jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 <figcaption>Data Compromised vs Attack Types</figcaption>

-Further aspects that should be delved into in-depth are the lengths of the passwords, salts, pepper and the parameters for tuning the Argon2 hashing algorithm.
+Further aspects that should be delved into in-depth are the minimum lengths of the passwords, pepper and the parameters for tuning the Argon2 hashing algorithm.

 # Further Reading